Grounding for Control Transformers

 In terms of grounding, this means that the secondary output must be grounded, since it is another isolated part of the circuit.
 Any wiring failure downstream from the transformer must have a way to re-enter the circuit briefly in order to trip that circuit protection device.
 As with any supply, it is the Neutral wire which is bonded to ground, and this will happen just after the output of the transformer.

-Common Wiring Configurations
+Grounding in Common Transformer Wiring

 Transformers come in different wiring configurations.
 While not all of these are covered in this article, it helps to understand the most common: single output and dual output.